ludwig/sleep.py/README.md

 You can specify intervals via the usual start, end, duration values.
 The script itself will check for consistency, and fill in reasonable defaults for the missing information.
+The end value defaults to 'now', and the duration value defaults to 8 hours.

 The `-u` flag can be omitted if you want to double check the sleep intervals that will be created.
 When you're ready to update